borgbackup/borg/docs/usage.rst

 ~~~~~~~~
 ::

-    # Keep 7 end of day and 4 end of week archives
+    # Keep 7 end of day and 4 additional end of week archives
     $ attic prune /data/myrepo --daily=7 --weekly=4

     # Same as above but only apply to archive names starting with "foo"
     $ attic prune /data/myrepo --daily=7 --weekly=4 --prefix=foo

+    # Keep 7 end of day, 4 additional end of week archives, and an
+    # end of month archive for every month:
+    $ attic prune /data/myrepo --daily=7 --weekly=4 --monthly=-1

 .. include:: usage/info.rst.inc